Dev7ex/MultiWorld/README.md

       finished: '%prefix% §7The world §b%world_name% §7was successfully unloaded!'
       chunk-starting: '%prefix% §7The chunks in §b%world_name% §7are unloaded...'
       chunk-finished: '%prefix% §7The chunks in §b%world_name% §7were successfully unloaded!'
-      chunk-teleport: '%prefix% §The world you were in will be unloaded.
+      chunk-teleport: '%prefix% §7The world you were in will be unloaded.
 You will be teleported!'
     whitelist:
       usage: '%prefix% §cUsage: /world whitelist <World> <On | Off | Add | List | Remove> <Player>'
       add:
         already-added: '%prefix% §The player %player_name% §7is already §7on the whitelist!'
-        successfully-added: '%prefix% §7You have added %player_name% §7to the whitelist of world §b%world_name% §7'
+        successfully-added: '%prefix% §7You have added %player_name% §7to the whitelist of world §b%world_name%'
       list:
         empty: '%prefix% §7The whitelist for world §b%world_name% §7is empty'
         message: '%prefix% §7Whitelist: %player_names%'
       disable:
         already-disabled: '%prefix% §7World whitelist §b%world_name% §7is already disabled!'
-        successfully-disabled: '%prefix% §7You have disabled the whitelist in the world §b%world_name% §7deactivated!'
+        successfully-disabled: '%prefix% §7You have disabled the whitelist in the world §b%world_name%§7!'
       enable:
         already-enabled: '%prefix% §7The world whitelist §b%world_name% §7is already activated!'
         successfully-enabled: '%prefix% §7You have activated the whitelist in the world §b%world_name% §7!'